-- Most major email clients track how recipients interact with emails from your domain (whether they open your emails, ignore them, mark them as spam etc.)
+- Most major email clients track how recipients interact with emails from your domain (whether they open your emails, ignore them, mark them as spam, etc.)

-- For email clients, your email recipients are their customers - they are focused on making sure their customers only see emails they will want to engage with
+- For email clients, your email recipients are their customers -- they are focused on making sure their customers only see emails they will want to engage with

-- If a significant percentage of people receiving your email don't engage, this is a red flag and can damage your reputation as a sender overtime
+- If a significant percentage of people receiving your email don't engage, this is a red flag and can damage your reputation as a sender over time

 - If your first few sends on a new sending IP/domain have low engagement, you're setting yourself up for potential deliverability issues down the road